lookit/ember-lookit-frameplayer/README.md

 # Ember-frame-player

 This is a small Ember application that allows both researchers to preview an experiment and users to participate in an experiment.
-This is meant to be used in conjunction with the [Lookit API Django project] (https://github.com/CenterForOpenScience/lookit-api), which contains the Experimenter and Lookit applications.
+This is meant to be used in conjunction with the [Lookit API Django project](https://github.com/CenterForOpenScience/lookit-api), which contains the Experimenter and Lookit applications.
 The Django applications will proxy to these Ember routes for previewing/participating in an experiment.
 The Ember routes will fetch the appropriate models and then pass them to the exp-player component in [exp-addons](https://github.com/CenterForOpenScience/exp-addons).